iguanajuice/semi-automatic-arch/README.md

 # Nvidia:

-Linux comes with an in-kernel graphics driver for nvidia called `nouveau`.
+Linux comes with an in-kernel graphics drivers for nvidia called `nouveau`.
 While this works fine for basic usage, performance for games is lackluster; so it's recommended to install the proprietery driver for gaming: https://wiki.archlinux.org/title/NVIDIA

 # Closing notes: